What is a home?

 Creating Cohousing: Building Sustainable Communities by Kathryn McCamant & Charles Durrett. http://www.cohousingco.com/products/creating-cohousing-building-sustainable-communities

-This list is updated often with web bookmarks, see:
+This list is updated often with the latest articles: